-2.6 THE REAL WORLD: MATHEMATICAL OR MORE?
+2.11 THE REAL WORLD: MATHEMATICAL OR MORE?

 Is it possible to come up with laws of physics that coincide with the visual world?
 In his Nobel lecture, Heisenberg (1933) stated that "The impossibility of harmonizing the Maxwellian theory with the pronouncedly visual concepts expressed in the hypothesis of light quanta subsequently compelled research workers to the conclusion that radiation phenomena can only be understood by largely renouncing their immediate visualization."
-One could no longer ask where is a given photon in space and time?
+One could no longer ask, where is a given photon in space and time?
 Because, according to Walter Heitler (1944) "there are no indication that, for instance, the idea of the 'position of a light quantum' (or the 'probability for the position') has any simple physical meaning."
-More recently, David Griffiths (2005) wrote,

-The particle wasn't really anywhere.
-It was the act of measurement that forced the particle to 'take a stand' (though how and why it decided on the point C we dare not ask).
-Jordan said it most starkly, 'Observations not only disturb what is to be measured, they produce it....
-We compel (the particle) to assume a definite position.'
-This view (the so-called Copenhagen interpretation), is associated with Bohr and his followers.
+More recently, David Griffiths (2005) wrote: what is to be measured, they produce it....
+We compel (the particle) to assume a definite position."
+This view (the socalled Copenhagen interpretation), is associated with Bohr and his followers.
 Among physicists it has always been the most widely accepted position.